South Africa: Apartheid era

-End of apartheid
+Post-apartheid

 The Mahlabatini Declaration of Faith, signed by Mangosuthu Buthelezi and Harry Schwarz in 1974, enshrined the principles of peaceful transition of power and equality for all, the first of such agreements by black and white political leaders in South Africa.
 Ultimately, F.W. de Klerk opened bilateral discussions with Nelson Mandela in 1993 for a transition of policies and government.

 In 1990, the National Party government took the first step towards dismantling discrimination when it lifted the ban on the ANC and other political organisations.
 It released Nelson Mandela from prison after 27 years of serving a sentence for sabotage.
 A negotiation process followed.
 With approval from the white electorate in a 1992 referendum, the government continued negotiations to end apartheid.
 South Africa held its first universal elections in 1994, which the ANC won by an overwhelming majority.
 It has been in power ever since.
 The country rejoined the Commonwealth of Nations and became a member of the Southern African Development Community.

-In post-apartheid South Africa, unemployment remained high.
-While many blacks have risen to middle or upper classes, the overall unemployment rate of black people worsened between 1994 and 2003 by official metrics but declined significantly using expanded definitions.
-Poverty among whites, which was previously rare, increased.
+In post-apartheid ANC-governed South Africa, unemployment skyrocketed to over 30% and income inequality increased.
+While many black people have risen to middle or upper classes, the overall unemployment rate of black people worsened between 1994 and 2003 by official metrics but declined significantly using expanded definitions.
+Poverty among white South Africans, which was previously rare, increased.
 The government struggled to achieve the monetary and fiscal discipline to ensure both redistribution of wealth and economic growth.
-The United Nations Human Development Index rose steadily until the mid-1990s then fell from 1995 to 2005 before recovering its 1995 peak in 2013.
+The United Nations Human Development Index rose steadily until the mid-1990s, then fell from 1995 to 2005 before recovering its 1995 peak in 2013.
 The fall is in large part attributable to the South African HIV/AIDS pandemic which saw South African life expectancy fall from a high point of 62 years in 1992 to a low of 53 in 2005, and the failure of the government to take steps to address the pandemic in its early years.